When starting to work on a new PowerPoint project for a Storybook Presentation the first thing you will do is apply the appropriate theme.

 Exporting Slide Images

 Once you have finished all of the formatting and layout of a PowerPoint project.
 You will need to export the slides to image files that will be used on the Storybook pages.
 Storybook supports images that are PNG, JPG or SVG.
-Generally, we use either JPG or SVG.
+Our prefered Storybook Page format is SVG.

-Exporting PowerPoint slide images to SVG is a more involved process and involves exporting a PDF and converting it to SVG images with an extra tool.
-You must follow the instructions on the Storybook Production Tools documentation page to install the required tools for this process.
+Exporting PowerPoint slide images to SVG is a multi-step process and involves exporting a PDF and converting it to a set of SVG images with an extra tool.
+Follow the instructions on the Storybook Production Tools documentation page to install the required tools for this process.
 If you have trouble or questions, please reach out to Bryan.

 - At the bottom of the open/save dialog select PDF as the File Format.